marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 ### Online Color Pickers

-If you do not have a color picker integrated in your editor, you can refer to numerous online color selectors:
+If you do not have a color picker integrated in your editor, you can turn to numerous online color selectors:

 * [HTML Color Codes](http://html-color-codes.info/)
 * [ColorPicker](http://www.colorpicker.com/)